vishruthgit/vishruthgit/README.md

 - 👋 Hi, I’m @vishruthgit
 - 👀 I’m interested in ...data alalytics
-- 🌱 I’m currently learning ...SQL and javascript
+- 🌱 I’m currently learning ...SQL and data science
 - 💞️ I’m looking to collaborate on ...any projects
 - 📫 How to reach me ...@vishruthhemanth24@gmail.com
 - 😄 Pronouns: ...